September 29, 2017

 To support her claims, Dubinsky notes how the festival’s dates, October 6-7, add up to the number 13, and the parade (which is no doubt going to be awesome) will apparently be summoning the devil by going backwards down Eighth Street.

 “Dubinsky and several other Manitowoc citizens spoke against the Windigo Fest at the Sept.
 19 city council meeting, saying the festival would welcome Satan into the community,” the article continues.
 “Dubinsky said she and many others have convened for prayer meetings to pray about the festival.
 She encourages families to do their own research about the festival and make the right decision for their children.”

-We were already planning on attending what was sure to be a great Halloween festival, but we’re definitely not missing it if Satan is planning on making an appearance.
+We were already planning on attending what’s sure to be a great Halloween festival, but we’re definitely not missing it if Satan is making an appearance.

-As a kid who didn’t get to trick-or-treat because of the devil and stuff, I’m looking forward to Windigo Fest and fully support Dawn’s efforts to create a fun, family-friendly Halloween party in the streets of Manitowoc.
+As a kid who wasn’t allowed to to trick-or-treat because of the devil and whatnot, I’m looking forward to Windigo Fest and fully support Dawn’s efforts to create a fun, family-friendly Halloween party in the streets of Manitowoc.

 Thankfully, Dubinsky’s store will be closed October 6-7 to show her non-support of the festival, so we don’t have to deal with her trying to ruin our good, wholesome devil-worshipping.

 For dates, tickets, and entertainment lineups check out Windigo Fest.

 On a side note, some people already think Satanism has come to Manitowoc.